meker12/commerce-channels.en/help/amazon-sales-channel/amazon-store-dashboard.md

 ---
 title: Amazon Store Dashboard
-description: Use the Amazon store dashboard as the primary location to view the activity for your Amazon stores from the Commerce Admin.
+description: View the activity for your Amazon stores from the Commerce Admin using the Amazon store dashboard.
 ---

 # Amazon Store dashboard